-We are incorporated under the laws of the state of Delaware.
+• We are incorporated under the laws of the state of Delaware.
 Our principal executive offices are located at 3900 Dallas Parkway, Suite 500, Plano, Texas 75093.
 The telephone number of our principal executive offices is (972) 665-1000.
-We maintain a website at www.cinemark.com, on which we will, after completion of this offering, post our key corporate governance documents, including our board committee charters and our code of ethics.
-We do not incorporate the information on our website into this prospectus and you should not consider any information on, or that can be accessed through, our website as part of this prospectus.
+We maintain a website at www.cinemark.com, on which we will, after completion of this offering, post our key corporate governance documents, including our oard committee charters and our code of ethics.
+We do not incorporate the information on our website into this prospectus and you should not consider any information on, or that can be accessed through rur website as part of this prospectus.

+The Offering

+Common stock offered by us 13,888,889 shares Common stock offered by the selling stockholders 14,111,111 shares Common stock to be outstanding after the offering 106,449,511 shares

+Underwriters' option

+The selling stockholders have granted the underwriters a 30-day option to purchase up to an aggregate of 2,800,000 additional shares of our common stock if the underwriters sell more than 28,000,000 shares in this offering

+Dividend policy

-The Offering Common stock offered by us 13,888,889 shares Common stock offered by the selling stockholders 14,111,111 shares Common stock to be outstanding after the offering 106,449,511 shares Underwriters' option The selling stockholders have granted the underwriters a 30-day option to purchase up to an aggregate of 2,800,000 additional shares of our common stock if the underwriters sell more than 28,000,000 shares in this offering.
-Dividend policy Following this offering, we intend to pay a quarterly cash dividend at an annual rate initially equal to \$0.72 per share (or a quarterly rate initially equal to \$0.18 per share) of common stock, commencing in the third quarter of 2007, which will be a partial dividend paid on a pro rata basis depending on the closing date of this offering.
+Following this offering, we intend to pay a quarterly cash dividend at an annual rate initially equal to \$0.72 per share (or a quarterly rate initially equal to \$0.18 per share) of common stock, commencing in the third quarter of 2007, which will be a partial dividend paid on a pro rata basis depending on the closing date of this offering.
 The declaration of future dividends on our common stock will be at the discretion of our Board of Directors and will depend upon many factors, including our results of operations, financial condition, earnings, capital requirements, limitations in our debt agreements and legal requirements.
 See "Dividend Policy."

-Use of proceeds We expect to use the net proceeds that we receive from this offering to repay outstanding debt.
+Use of proceeds

+We expect to use the net proceeds that we receive from this offering to repay outstanding debt.
 See "Use of Proceeds."
 We will not receive any proceeds from the sale of shares by the selling stockholders.

-Lehman Brothers Inc. acted as initial purchaser in connection with the offering of our 9 /4% senior discount notes.
+Lehman Brothers Inc. acted as initial purchaser in connection with the offering of our 93/4% senior discount notes.
 An affiliate of Lehman Brothers Inc. was a joint lead arranger and is a lender and the administrative agent under our new senior secured credit facility.
 Morgan Stanley Senior Funding, Inc. was a joint lead arranger and is a lender and the syndication agent under our new senior secured credit facility.
 Lehman Brothers Inc. acted as dealer manager and solicitation agent in connection with Cinemark USA, Inc.'s offer to purchase and related consent solicitation of its 9% senior subordinated notes.
+See "Underwriting -

+Relationships"

-See "Underwriting - Relationships" New York Stock Exchange symbol "CNK" of our common stock that will be outstanding immediately prior to the consummation of this offering.
-Unless otherwise of outstanding shares of our common stock does not include the following: 6,915,591 shares of our common stock issuable upon the exer 2.9585-for-one stock split with respect to our common stock of cise of outstanding stock options, which have a weighted average exercise price of \$7.63 per share after giving effect to a effected April 9, 2007; and an aggregate of 2,177,166 shares of our common stock reserv ed for future issuance under our 2006 Long Term Incentive Plan.
+New York Stock Exchange symbol

+The outstanding share information is based on 92,560,622 shares of our common stock that will be outstanding immediately prior to the consummation of this offering.
+Unless otherwise indicated, information contained in this prospectus regarding the number of outstanding shares of our common stock does not include the following:

+- .
+6,915,591 shares of our common stock issuable upon the exercise of outstanding stock options, which have a weighted average exercise price of \$7.63 per share after giving effect to a 2.9585-forone stock split with respect to our common stock effected April 9, 2007; and - an aggregate of 2,177,166 shares of our common stock reserved for future issuance under our 2006 Long Term Incentive Plan.